sbhaseen/procedural_city_demo/README.md

 # A Procedural City Demo
 A procedural generation demo of a city in Unity.

+City building is one of my favorite genres, so I decided to experiment with a procedurally generated city.
+While there are a lot of basic tutorials out there, nothing really matched what I had in mind, so I got into the mathematics of procedural generation and Unity engine documentation.
+I chose to use the Unity game engine because of readily available documentation and ease of scripting with C#.

 Read the blog post for more details [here](https://sbhaseen.github.io/2018/11/26/Procedural_game_basics.html).

+**See the live WebGL demo [here](https://sbhaseen.github.io/procedural_city_demo/).**

 Some essential references from the Unity documentation:
 - [Instantiating Prefabs](https://docs.unity3d.com/Manual/InstantiatingPrefabs.html)